pinecone-router/router/README.md

 | **fetch-error**    | document  | when the fetching of external templates fail |

-### Adding & Removing routes programatically with Javascript
+### Adding and Removing routes & templates programmatically with Javascript

-you can add routes & remove them anytime programatically using Javascript.
+you can add routes & remove them anytime programmatically using Javascript.

 **Adding a route**: